davidedalbosco/davidedalbosco/README.md

 - 👋 Hi, I’m @davidedalbosco
 - 👀 I’m interested in physics and data analysis
 - 🌱 I’m currently working in the field of gravitational wave physics.
-Imn particular I work on the LISA instrument.
+In particular I work on the LISA instrument.

 <!---
 davidedalbosco/davidedalbosco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.